This post was most recently updated on July 28th, 2022.4 min read.

 - Modify your DNS records

 Log in to your nameserver provider and find the DNS configuration.
-Below shown for Cloudflare.
+Below is shown for Cloudflare.

 - Add the TXT record